IBC Charter

 3. At least one member will be a person with expertise in animal containment principles.

-4. At least one member will possess expertise in human research in the event that a registration involves the use of recombinant or synthetic nucleic acid molecules in human research participants (Unlike the other membership requirements, this can be met by either a full or ad hoc member).
+4. At least one member will possess expertise in human research in the event that a registration involves the use of recombinant or synthetic nucleic acid molecules in human research participants.
+(Unlike the other membership requirements, this can be met by either a full or ad hoc member).

 Chairperson:

 The BSO, in consultation with the IBC, nominates candidates for the chairperson of the committee from the membership.
-The President appoints the chairperson.
+The IO appoints the chairperson.
 In the usual case, the chairperson will be a full-time faculty member of UMB.
 Responsibilities of the chairperson include oversight of IBC meetings and being a point of contact for the NIH.
 As specified by the NIH guidelines, the chairperson is responsible for ensuring that IBC members are appropriately trained (Section IV-B-1-h).

 Vice-Chairperson:

 The chairperson, in consultation with the BSO, shall recruit and invite a vice chairperson to fulfill the duties of the chairperson in his or her absence or recusal.
-The President appoints the vice chairperson.
+The IO appoints the vice chairperson.
 If both the chairperson and vice chairperson are unavailable for a scheduled meeting, the BSO may decide to postpone business or appoint a temporary substitute.

 Responsibilities: